-6. After loading moose sample locations and creating our sampling grid it is time to work with more covariate data along with the DEM raster previously imported.
-We imported DEM first earlier because we need to determine the projection information early on to prepare our grid.
-It is easier to project moose data to fit a raster projection that vice versa.
+- 8. Continue with same script loaded after finishing Exercise 9.1 - 9.
+We loaded moose sample locations and created our sampling grid above so now it is time to work with covariate data that was provided in various forms.
+We imported DEM in the last exercise because we needed to determine the projection information early on to prepare our grid.
+It is easier to project moose data to fit a raster projection than vice versa so now let's continue adding additional covariates from raster data.

 '''

-#The layer below is a mule deer HSI raster layer without disturbance from
+#The layer below is a mule deer HSI raster layer without disturbance from based

-#Sawyer et al. 2009 incorporated into a layer because mule deer are considered
+#on data from Sawyer et al. 2009 incorporated into a layer because mule deer are

-#host for the parasite we are investigating
+#considered host for the parasite we are investigating

 nodis <-raster("snowynodis")

 nodis

 plot(nodis)

 summary(nodis)

+#Need to remove NoData from mule deer HSI layer

+nodis[is.na(nodis[])] <- 0

 '''

-#Need to remove NoData from mule deer HSI layer nodis[is.na(nodis[])] <- 0

-7. Using functions from the raster package, we can calculate slope and aspect from DEM layer imported above plot(grid, add=T)
+10. Using functions from the raster package, we can calculate slope and aspect from DEM layer imported above plot(grid, add=T)

 '''

 slope = terrain(dem,opt='slope', unit='degrees')

 aspect = terrain(dem,opt='aspect', unit='degrees')

-147

-'''

-'''

 dem #Now let's see metadata for each layer

 slope

 aspect

 plot(dem)

 '''